 About a month ago a neighbor noted how poor my lime tree looked.
 She said her lemon tree didn’t have those “curly leaves” because she sprays it.
-A couple days later she brought over a blue bottle of the stuff she uses to spray: Bayer Advanced — Fruit, Citrus and Vegetable Insect Control.
+A couple days later she brought over a blue bottle of the stuff she uses: Bayer Advanced — Fruit, Citrus and Vegetable Insect Control.

 She was right.
 My lime tree did look ragged, its foliage sparse and damaged from having leafminers the first two years of its life.
 Citrus leafminers are the insects whose larvae eat zig-zag tracks, or mines, in leaves.
 The leaves become curled and unsightly after the leafminers exit and turn into tiny moths.
 The moths then lay eggs which hatch and eat mines through leaves again, and so on.

 I’m leery of spraying though.
 The only time I’ve ever done it was five years ago when I sprayed neem oil on a lemon tree because it was infested with aphids.
 The tree remained infested with aphids — until I took other measures to control the ants which were protecting the aphids from predators.
 I’m just not convinced of the effectiveness of many sprays, and I’m always questioning whether whatever short-term benefits they do have might be outweighed by broader, long-term harm.

 But my lime tree looked so bad.
 It had yet to produce a single piece of fruit, and I began to think that spraying might be the only way to control these leafminers and keep the tree alive.

 What’s in this blue bottle?
 Immediately, the active ingredient jumped out at me: imidacloprid.
 This chemical is the most widely used insecticide in the world.
 It has also had its use severely restricted by the European Commission starting in December 2013 due to its effect on honey bees.